 Another benefit of robotic surgery is the ability to maneuver in ways the human hand cannot.
 The robotic device has a nearly unlimited range of motion and can bend and adjust to virtually any angle.
 It can also perform minute motions to make incisions or repairs.

-The Miami Institute of Urogynecology and Minimally Invasive Surgery uses an approach called Enhanced Recovery After Surgery, or ERAS, to ease the post-surgical process.
+The Miami Institute for Women's Health uses an approach called Enhanced Recovery After Surgery, or ERAS, to ease the post-surgical process.
 This approach involves customized planning to help you recover faster and with a lower rate of complications after any surgical procedure.

 Elements of ERAS include:

 This level of planning is shown to yield multiple benefits after your surgical procedure.
-Learn more during a consultation with Dr. Khamvongsa at The Miami Institute of Urogynecology and Minimally Invasive Surgery, which you can book online or by phone in just minutes.
+Learn more during a consultation with Dr. Khamvongsa at The Miami Institute for Women's Health, which you can book online or by phone in just minutes.